Alessandro Di Renzo

-Alessandro Di Renzo (born 22 September 2000) is an Italian professional footballer who plays as a left back for club Monterosi.
+Alessandro Di Renzo (born 22 September 2000) is an Italian professional footballer who plays as a left back for Promozione club Città Di Chieti.

 Club career

 Formed on Pescara and Ternana youth system, Di Renzo made his senior debut for Francavilla in 2018–19 Serie D season.

 On 28 June 2021, he joined new Serie C club Ancona-Matelica.

 On 18 July 2022, Di Renzo signed with Monterosi.